Back To Search Results

 • Myopic choroidal neovascular membrane (CNV) is a common cause of visual impairment in patients with pathological myopia.
 The incidence of myopic CNV is estimated to be 10%, but it is even higher (35%) if the fellow eye was previously affected.
 Myopic CNV typically appears as a small, gray subretinal lesion beneath or near the fovea, and it may be associated with subretinal fluid or hemorrhage (see Image.
 Dome-Shaped Maculopathy With Subretinal Fluid).
 Fuchs spots are pigmented gray scars corresponding to regressed myopic CNV sites.

-• Myopic tractional maculopathy results from vitreoretinal traction with manifestations that include retinoschisis, foveal retinal detachment, and lamellar or full-thickness macular hole.
+• Myopic tractional maculopathy results from vitreoretinal traction and its manifestations include retinoschisis, foveal retinal detachment, and lamellar or full-thickness macular hole.

-• A dome-shaped macula is an inward bulge around the foveal region associated with scleral thickening.
-It is present in 20% of eyes with high myopia.[13]
+• A dome-shaped macula is an inward bulge around the foveal region associated with scleral thickening; this is present in 20% of eyes with high myopia.[13]

 • Structural anomalies and atrophy around the optic nerve fibers and optic disc pits can result in visual field loss.[14]